wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-2-12 - Serialization is now via pointer, and supports polymorphic classes completely unambiguously via dynamic_cast and job_stream::serialization::registerType.
+User cpu % updated to be in terms of user time (quality measure) for each processor, and cumulative CPUs for cumulative time.
 * 2014-2-5 - In terms of user ticks / wall clock ms, less_serialization is on
   par with master (3416 vs 3393 ticks / ms, 5% error), in addition
   to all of the other fixes that branch has.
 Merged in.